 We continue to grow this blog bit by bit.
 We also spun off the very successful Vieques Beach Map into it's own website.
-Here are some fun stats from Google Analytics:
+Here are some fun stats on kneedeepinit.com from Google Analytics:

 - In the U.S., we have readers in all 50 states plus the District of Columbia.

-- Our top 5 countries/territories are: the USA, Puerto Rico, Canada, the UK, and France.
+- Our top 5 countries/territories are: the USA, Puerto Rico, Canada, Hong Kong, and the UK.

-- We round out the top 10 with Australia, Germany, India, Mexico, and China.
+- We round out the top 10 with France, Australia, Germany, India, and China.